-We are 100% committed to protecting our environment and our 'people' health and safety - this includes our family of drivers/guides and our valued guests.
+We are 100% committed to protecting our environment and our 'people' health and safety, including our family of drivers/guides and our valued guests.

 Our vehicles are a new model, non-branded European, purpose-built touring vehicles equipped with the latest low emission and road safety technology.
-Comfort is guaranteed by having ample legroom, climate control, and top quality in-car audio system for a comfortable driving experience.
+In addition, comfort is guaranteed by having ample legroom, climate control, and top quality in-car audio system for a comfortable driving experience.

 We are constantly upgrading our fleet with new vehicles that offer improved fuel efficiency.

-Our fine fleet of immaculately maintained vehicles ranging from premium 4WD (for singles or couples traveling), smaller comfortable V-class Mercedes Vans (for groups of up to 6 travelers, like families) and 12 seaters high roof, luxury Mercedes Sprinter (for friends and groups of up to 10 travelers) are dependable, practical and efficient.
+Our fine fleet of immaculately maintained vehicles ranging from premium 4WD (for singles or couples travelling), smaller comfortable V-class Mercedes Vans (for groups of up to 6 travellers, like families) and 12 seaters high roof, luxury Mercedes Sprinter (for friends and groups of up to 10 travellers) are dependable, practical and efficient.

-We have a recycling program to ensure minimal waste and impact on our environment.
+We have a recycling program to ensure minimal waste and environmental impact.
 We recycle all plastics, cardboard/paper, and food/green waste.
-We work closely with our suppliers to source environmentally friendly packaging.
+In addition, we work closely with our suppliers to source environmentally friendly packaging.

 All of our vehicles have a transport license for passenger services.
-You will be accompanied throughout your visit by an experienced and trained Aroha NZ Tour host (driver/guide).
+You will be accompanied by an experienced and trained Aroha NZ Tour host (driver/guide) throughout your visit.
 Our guides have a licensed passenger endorsement for their driver's license granting them the legal approval to drive paying passengers and have a first-aid certificate.
-They will take care of all your personal needs and basic details, leaving you the time to relax and enjoy a unique experience.
+They will take care of all your personal needs and essential details, allowing you time to relax and enjoy a unique experience.

-Work time includes all time spent working regardless of whether it is time spent driving or doing other work.
+Work time includes all time spent working, whether it is time spent driving or doing other work.

 In general, drivers must take a break of at least 30 minutes after 5½ hours of work time, no matter what type of work occurs during that period.

-In any cumulative workday, they can work a maximum of 13 hours, and then you must take a continuous break of at least 10 hours (as well as the standard half-hour breaks every 5½ hours).
-A cumulative workday is a period during which work occurs and that: does not exceed 24 hours and begins after a continuous period of rest time of at least 10 hours.
+In any cumulative workday, they can work a maximum of 13 hours, and then they must take a continuous break of at least 10 hours (as well as the standard half-hour breaks every 5½ hours).
+A cumulative workday is a period during which work occurs that does not exceed 24 hours and begins after a continuous period of rest time of at least 10 hours.

-Any driver can accumulate a total of 70 hours of work time (known as a ‘cumulative work period’) before they must take a continuous break of at least 24 hours.
+Any driver can accumulate 70 hours of work time (known as a 'cumulative work period') before taking a continuous break of at least 24 hours.